Verhulstak/Opencore-EFI/README.md

-This is my main pc's opencore efi
+This is my main pc's opencore efi for macos 15
 Specs:
 Asus prime b550 plus
 ryzen 5 5600